-The company chose Orange Business Services because it could offer IT services and network support worldwide while maintaining availability and performance levels.
+The company chose Orange Business because it could offer IT services and network support worldwide while maintaining availability and performance levels.

-“Orange Business Services is a trusted partner, and their highly- effective management of the vendor migration process with full continuity and risk mitigation was excellent,” says James.
+“Orange Business is a trusted partner, and their highly- effective management of the vendor migration process with full continuity and risk mitigation was excellent,” says James.

 global network and cloud solution

-Operating with full ISO certifications to meet compliance and regulation requirements worldwide, Orange Business Services provides global access, improved security, a single global point of contact for service operations and change management and powerful and secure cloud hosting and access solutions.
+Operating with full ISO certifications to meet compliance and regulation requirements worldwide, Orange Business provides global access, improved security, a single global point of contact for service operations and change management and powerful and secure cloud hosting and access solutions.